 - In northern regions, they hibernate during winter.

 In India, the King Cobra is not only revered and worshipped but also feared, as they are one of the most venomous snakes of India.
 In one bite, a King Cobra delivers a tremendous amount of neurotoxins that induces paralysis.
-They are so fearsome that they find themselves on almost all lists of top 10 dangerous snakes in the world.
-These snakes are dark olive or brown in colour with black bands and white and yellow crossbands with cream or pale yellow undersides.
-They measure up to 3 to 4 metres in length and have black heads with two crossbars near the snout and two behind the eyes.
+They are so fearsome that they find themselves on almost all lists of world’s deadliest snakes.
+King Cobra is dark olive or brown in colour with black bands and white and yellow crossbands with cream or pale yellow undersides.
+A King Cobra measures up to 3 to 4 metres in length and has blackheads with two crossbars near the snout and two behind the eyes.
 Young cobras are shiny black with narrow yellow bands.

 King Cobras are found in Bangladesh, Bhutan, Brunei, Cambodia, China, Hong Kong, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Philippines, Singapore, Thailand and Vietnam.
-A King Cobra’s venom is so strong that it can kill an elephant in just a few hours and can cause death in 50 to 60 per cent of untreated human cases.
+The world’s longest venomous snake, a King Cobra’s venom is so strong that it can kill an elephant in just a few hours and can cause death in 50 to 60 per cent of untreated human cases.

 Some fun facts about the King Cobra:

-- King Cobras are monogamous, which means they mate with only one partner for life.
+- King Cobras (Ophiophagus Hannah) are monogamous, which means they mate with only one partner for life.

-- The King Cobra’s generic name, Ophiophagus is derived from Greek and means “snake eater”.
+- In the generic name, King Cobra Ophiophagus Hannah, Ophiophagus is derived from Greek and means “snake eater”.

-- King Cobras have a slow metabolic rate and so, can go for months without food after a large meal.
+- The longest venomous snake, King Cobras have a slow metabolic rate and so, can go for months without food after a large meal.

-3. A Snake With The Deadliest Venom In The World, The Inland Taipan (Oxyuranus Microlepidotus)
+3. Inland Taipan (Oxyuranus Microlepidotus) – A Snake With The Deadliest Venom In The World

 The venom of an Inland Taipan consists of taipoxin, a complex mix of neurotoxins, procoagulants, and myotoxins that can hinder breathing, cause haemorrhaging in blood vessels and tissues, and paralyze and damage muscles.
 Respiratory paralysis can set in anywhere from two to six hours after you are bitten.